dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

     </p>
 </aside>

-One benefit of `org-mode` is that all of my notes files are stored on my laptop, and the notes are formatted in a way that is very easy for computers to look at and process.
-Because of this, I was able to *write a custom program* that goes through all of my notes, checks for tasks and events that are coming up, and then automatically add them to my Google Calendar, so that it stays up to date with my own `org-mode` notes.
+Because all of my notes are easy-to-process files stored on my laptop, I was able to *write a custom program* that goes through all of my notes, checks for tasks and events that are coming up, and then automatically add them to my Google Calendar, so that it stays up to date with my own `org-mode` notes.
 This way, people can look at my schedule on Google Calendar and see when I'm actually available, and I still get to use my quirky little setup!

 This capacity to programmatically access and manipulate my notes is incredibly powerful.
 It lets me automate many logistical things that would be *incredibly painful* to do in an online app like Notion:

 - Bulk moving or renaming many different notes or tasks all at once
+-

 Crucially, it also lets me add my own custom functionality and behavior onto the notes app.
 Having Google Calendar syncing is normally a paid